Medúlla: Background and production

-Tanya Tagaq, an Inuit throat singer who worked with Björk on her 2001 Vespertine World Tour, was also featured.
+Tanya Tagaq, an Inuk throat singer who worked with Björk on her 2001 Vespertine world tour, was also featured.
 Björk was so impressed with her voice's ability that she invited Tagaq to work with her on the album.
 She asked British singer Robert Wyatt to be a featured vocalist on the album, as she was looking for something more "passionate" and "human".
 Additionally, the musician "wanted a bit of rock" on Medúlla, so she invited singer Mike Patton of rock band Faith No More.
 Björk also invited the London and Icelandic choirs, in order to have a classical feel on the album.
 However, the "musical fascist" in her decided using any MCs or vocal percussionists would be too "cheesy"; she later changed her mind when she saw beatboxer Rahzel from The Roots freestyle a whole Kraftwerk track without pausing for breath.
 Björk found his voice "above and beyond any cliché" and thought he was perfect for the album's beat-based songs.
 Another beatboxer, Dokaka, was invited after Björk got a link to his webpage and liked his covers so much that she decided to work with him; he appears on a few songs.

-American R&B diva Beyoncé was planned to be featured on the album as well, but she did not appear due to scheduling issues.
+American singer Beyoncé was planned to be featured on the album as well, but she did not appear due to scheduling issues.
 When asked what she liked about Beyoncé, Björk stated that "[Medúlla] is an album about voices, and she's got the most amazing voice."